Zulaikha1207/Attention-It-s-Transformers---NLP-projects/README.md

-## NLP Transformers with Python (Udemy course)
+## [NLP Transformers with Python] (https://ibm-learning.udemy.com/course/nlp-with-transformers/learn/lecture/26466724#overview)

 Transformer models are the de-facto standard in modern NLP.
 They have proven themselves as the most expressive, powerful models for language by a large margin, beating all major language-based benchmarks time and time again.
-In this course, we cover everything you need to get started with building cutting-edge performance NLP applications using transformer models like Google AI's BERT, or Facebook AI's DPR.

-We cover several key NLP frameworks including:
+This repo consists of projects using key NLP frameworks such as:

 - HuggingFace's Transformers
 - TensorFlow 2